ExtraLime/pdx-crime-maps/README.md

+PDX Crime Map was migrated to [A new host](https://pdx-crime-maps.herokuapp.com/)

 # pdx-crime-maps
 A website that visualizes live and archived crime in Portland, Or.
 Data Collection started around Feburary 29th, 2020.